amanchokshi/EMBERS/docs/embersbyexample.rst

 As in the previous section, satellite data is gridded onto a healpix map based on ephemeris trajectories in the sky.
 The data from the MWA tiles is corrected using the RF Explorer gain calibration solution formed in the perevious section.
 A couple of different types of data products are created using the
 :func:`~embers.tile_maps.tile_maps.tile_maps_batch` with the :samp:`tile_maps` cli tool or the following sample script

+The :samp:`--max_cores` option is available to limit number of cores used by the :samp:`tile_maps` paralelized cli-tool below.

 .. code-block:: console